swcarpentry-ja/carpentries-coc/topic_folders/mentoring/discussion_session.md

 A great way to get into hosting these sessions is to first attend as an observer or co-host.
 An experienced host will be happy to talk you through it, and may return the favour when you host for the first time, so that you don't have to "fly solo" in your first session.

 ### Checklists - Instructor Discussion Sessions

-This document contains checklists for the people involved in instructor discussion sessions.
-The full procedure is described on [this page](procedure-discussion-session.md).

 Discussion sessions are organized and conducted through [this etherpad](http://pad.software-carpentry.org/instructor-discussion)